Pleora Technologies Expands AI Manufacturing Solutions with New Apps and Integrations

 Ottawa, Canada – September 26, 2022: Pleora Technologies today introduced new production-ready and customizable performance advances for its AI solutions to help manufacturers improve frontline processes and collect inspection data for analytics.
 The company is demonstrating its AI solutions at the upcoming Future of Automation Technology Forum, Vision Stuttgart, The Vision Show, and The Assembly Show.

-“As we have introduced our AI solutions, our applications team is partnering with manufacturers across a broad range of sectors to better understand their daily challenges and long-term objectives,” said John Butler, Vice President of Sales and Marketing with Pleora.
+“As we have introduced our AI solutions, our applications team is partnering with manufacturers across a broad range of sectors to better understand their daily challenges and long-term objectives,” said Jonathan Hou, President with Pleora.
 “Expanding the off-the-shelf and customizable capabilities of our AI solutions, we’re helping manufacturers address immediate concerns related to quality, labor shortages, and increasing costs while they accelerate their focus on collecting and analyzing inspection data to drive process improvements.”

 Pleora’s AI manufacturing solutions include a Visual Inspection System that makes human decision-making consistent and traceable, and an edge processing and algorithm design platform to add advanced defect detection capabilities alongside automated computer vision processes.
 The company’s solutions are now deployed in consumer goods, manufactured parts, print and packaging, and food and beverage inspection.